The Incredible Hulk #181 (The One That Got Away)

 I think I was a freshman in college when I committed this epic comic-collector faux pas, so it was probably late 1988 or early '89.
 My love for comic books was well known among my circle of friends - I rocked X-Men and Teenage Mutant Ninja Turtles t-shirts on a regular basis and made frequent off-campus trips to local newsstands and comic stores to make sure I didn't miss any of my "monthly books."
 (In other words: I was a total nerd!
+No wonder I didn't have a girlfriend!
 Haha.)

 One fateful afternoon there was a knock at my dorm room door, and my neighbor and drinking buddy Sean appeared, toting a large brown grocery bag.
 He explained that he'd gone home for the weekend and came across a stash of old comics that his Dad had accumulated some years back.
 Since I was the only comic nerd he knew, he asked if I'd be interested in taking a look through them and possibly buying some.
 Of course, I said, "Sure, let's see what you got."

 I took the stack out of the bag and began going through them.
 If memory serves there were about a hundred comics in the bag, mostly Marvels and DCs from the mid 1970s.
 Nothing particularly special crossed my path at first, but I put aside a few vintage Amazing Spider-Man issues that I'd been missing.
 As I continued flipping through the mostly-common, mostly-uninteresting books I was muttering under my breath, "Junk... junk... junk... junk..."